 Being a small town, Pine does not have a public transit system used by locals to get to and from work.

-The overall education level of Pine is somewhat higher than in the average US city of 21.84%: 28.67% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Pine is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.67% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Pine in 2022 was $38,398, which is wealthy relative to Arizona, and upper middle income relative to the rest of the US.
 This equates to an annual income of $153,592 for a family of four.
 However, Pine contains both very wealthy and poor people as well.